tudor1204/GoogleCloudPlatform/whereami/README.md

 🧚🏽
 ```

 `whereami` will evaluate the path you're accessing, and as long as the last part of the path matches a valid field name of the JSON response, it will return that value.
 Otherwise, you'll get the full JSON response.

+The fields/path suffixes that are *always* available in a HTTP `whereami` response are:

+- `host_header`
+- `pod_name`
+- `pod_name_emoji`
+- `timestamp`

 ### Setup a backend service call